QUICKLINKS -All our weekend links in one place!

 Participants at Elikya are sponsored through GlobalFingerprints, spending anywhere from ten months to two years receiving vocational training, like sewing, masonry, agriculture, carpentry, haircare, and soap making.
 They also participate in Biblical studies, and literacy training.
 Students live in housing provided at the Center where they experience the love and grace of Christ lived out in the lives of their teachers and fellow students.

 With your generosity through our Global Fund over the years, the Elikya Center has expanded.
-Projects have been funded for new fishponds, banana fields, sweet potato gardens, and cocoa fields.
+Projects have been funded for new fishponds, banana fields, sweet potato gardens, cocoa fields, a sewing room, and some bikes for the students to travel distances in the rural landscape.
 These will not only help in feeding the students as they learn agriculture, but will bring in self-sustaining income to the Center.
 Goat & chicken enclosures have been constructed and are being utilized.
-Last year’s efforts also provided a new sewing room and some bikes for the students to travel distances in the rural landscape.
-Our partner goal for Global 2023 will be to fund needed tools for each Elikya graduate this year.
+Our partner goal for Global 2024 will be to fund needed tools for each Elikya graduate this year.

 WELL DRILLING

 Inaccessibility to clean water is a major issue in underdeveloped areas, and the Democratic Republic of Congo is no exception.
 In 2009, Constance funded the purchase of a well-drilling rig, and since then, over 80 wells have been installed throughout the Ubangi region.
 This represents enough potable water to service over 48,000 families!
-But this drill is becoming less effective with age and maintenance.
-As part of our 2023 Global fund, our goal is to fund a replacement drill, which should provide more than a decade of service and countless more wells throughout Ubangi at churches, health centers, and schools to eliminate the single greatest cause of death for children under 5: unclean water.
+But this drill became less effective with age and maintenance.
+Last year, your generosity to the Global Fund provided for a new drill, which will provide more than a decade of service and countless more wells throughout Ubangi at churches, health centers, and schools to eliminate the single greatest cause of death for children under 5: unclean water.
+Thank you Constance!

 TABITHA & FOLLOW ME

-With the success of Tabitha Centers, Claudine's husband, Pastor Selenga, started an option for teen boys called FollowMe.
-Thanks to your generosity last year, an additional FollowMe Center was added in the City of Kinshasa, bringing their current total up to 30.
-This year, we hope to provide tools for the graduates of the FollowMe Centers.
+With the success of Tabitha Centers, Claudine's husband, Pastor Selenga, started an option for teen boys called FollowMe which has now become a thriving ministry of its own with over 30 centers.
+This year, we hope to provide Bibles for the graduates of both the Tabitha and FollowMe Centers.

-• Tools for graduates at The Elikya Center as well as Tabitha and FollowMe Centers - $42,000
+• Tools for 200 graduates at The Elikya Center.